makandz/synduce/deliverable-1/planning.md

 * **Aarya Patel**: I will be working on the frontend as well as helping in configuring cloud based services (AWS most likely) with our application.
 I will aid in creating the UI, help setup databases to store user information and utilize S3 buckets to store user code/log files.
 * **Asadullah Ahmed**: Will work on the backend.
 Specifically will work on routing Synduce synthesization requests, running them through workers, and sending back results.
 He will also work on sending log requests as we get them.
 * **Daniel Saunders**: I will be working on backend, infrastructure, and aiding in Frontend if needed.
 I will predominantly work on enabling Oauth and user registration.
 For infrastructure I will build out logging interactions of our jobs and endpoints.
-* **Makan Dehizadeh**: Frontend.
+* **Makan Dehizadeh**: I'll be in charge of coordinating the apps UX design as well as frontend work.
+I'll also be open to aiding Vedang with various DevOps tasks if needed given my experience in server management.
 * **Steven Ung**: Will be playing a more flexible role.
 Starting off by working on backend and databases, then transitioning to other parts as required.
 * **Vedang Ashwin Naik**: I will work on the DevOps, testing, database and backend components, in that order of priority.
 In the initial phases, I will concentrate on exploring a static-page, serverless architecture for the app.

 ### Q7: What operational events will you have as a team?
-We are planning to communicate mostly over Discord.
+We are mostly planning to communicate over Discord.
 We have set up a private Discord server for this purpose.
 All team members are very active on the platform and usually reply within 15-30 minutes.
-Our partners are also on this server, and can be consulted at any time.
+Our partners are also on this server and can be consulted at any time.

 We have decided to meet our partners “face-to-face” on Zoom every other Friday at 6 PM or Tuesday at 6 PM.
 These meetings will be used to demonstrate our progress, discuss changes to the project’s scope, clarify questions about functionality, etc.

 If there is any reason to meet this way outside these times, we will use Discord to coordinate a Zoom meeting with our partners.

 All team members share the same CSC301 lecture and tutorial slot (M6-8, M8-9), so it is very simple for the entire team to touch base regularly.
-Additionally many team members share other classes, so discussions will happen on an almost-daily basis.
+Additionally, many team members share other classes, so discussions will happen on an almost-daily basis.

 #### First Meeting Minutes
-In our first meeting with our partner we clarified the current scope of the project (as described in the previous questions).
+In our first meeting with our partner, we clarified the current scope of the project (as described in the previous questions).
 We discussed the purpose and key elements of the application and built a mental model of what the application will look like.
 We also discussed further communication methods and agreed upon a schedule (as described above).
 This meeting lasted approximately 45 minutes.

 #### Second Meeting Minutes
-In our second meeting we went over a basic prototype of the web application and demonstrated key functionality.
+In our second meeting, we went over a basic prototype of the web application and demonstrated key functionality.
 We verified that our current prototype does satisfy our partners’ interests.
 We also went over our user stories and clarified the different use cases for the application.
 One thing that we realized in the meeting was the possible long wait times for a complete Synduce synthesis.
 We went over our possible tech stacks with our partner.
-Some of the tools we may use are insufficient with free tier versions due to long computation times of synduce.
+Some of the tools we may use are insufficient with free tier versions due to long computation times of Synduce.
 We asked our partners to see if there are any solutions that the UofT labs can provide for us.
 Finally, we finalized a meeting schedule (Friday/Tuesday 6 PM).

 ## Q8: What artifacts will you use to self-organize?
 We hold weekly meetings (likely in person before or after the Monday lecture) where we assign stories to members and discuss progress on stories.
-Weekly meetings will fit more inline with our schedules rather than daily standups since work throughout the week might be sparse.
+Weekly meetings will fit more in line with our schedules rather than daily standups since work throughout the week might be sparse.
 Throughout the week, we will use Discord to keep in touch and stay on track.

 For organizational purposes we will be using [this Trello Board](https://trello.com/b/PyrsRJ3T/csc301-synduce-project) to manage and assign our stories.
-Trello will allow us to quickly identify features that are in the backlog, in development, in testing, have been released, etc. We will order tasks by using story/task points and prioritization markers such as urgent, critical, medium, high,  and low.
+Trello will allow us to quickly identify features that are in the backlog, in development, in testing, have been released, etc. We will order tasks by using story/task points and prioritization markers such as urgent, critical, high, medium, and low.
 The points and priority of the highest features will be the focus of each week’s meeting.

 Team members will self-assign tasks based on their proficiency with the technologies involved.
-As the term progresses, members will communicate to pick up slack and/or drop work depending on their individual course load and schedules.
+As the term progresses, members will communicate to pick up the slack and/or drop work depending on their individual course load and schedules.
 Members will be responsible for updating the Trello board with their progress and task status in a timely manner, as well as keeping the rest of the team up-to-date via Discord.

 ![image](https://user-images.githubusercontent.com/25436568/136580020-e4595953-3309-4ef0-b42a-a914bb7d23ad.png)
 <p align=center><em>Our Trello Board</em></p>